-- 215. The Citywide "Paperless Pay" Policy applies to all employees covered under this Agreement. - 216.
-Under the policy, all employees shall be able to access their pay advices electronically on a password protected site, and print them in a confidential manner, using City Internet, computers and printers.
-Such use of City equipment shall be free of charge to employees, is expressly authorized under this section of the Agreement, and shall not be considered "inappropriate use" under any City policy.
-Pay advices shall also be available to employees on a password protected site that is accessible from home or other non-worksite computers, and that allows the employees to print the pay advices.
-Employees without computer access or who otherwise wish to receive a paper statement shall receive assistance to print hard copies of their pay advices through their payroll offices upon request, on a one-time or ongoing basis. - 217.
-In addition to payroll information already provided, the pay advices shall reflect usage and balance (broken out for vacation, sick leave, etc.) the employee's hours of compensatory time, overtime, and premiums earned during the relevant payroll period.
-The City shall maintain electronic pay advices and/or wage statements for at least seven (7) years. - 218.
+- 270. In addition to payroll information already provided, the pay advices shall reflect usage and balance (broken out for vacation, sick leave, etc.) the employee's hours of compensatory time, overtime, and premiums earned during the relevant payroll period.
+The City shall maintain electronic pay advices and/or wage statements for at least seven (7) years. - 271.
 Under the policy, all employees have two options for receiving pay: direct deposit or bank pay card.
-Employees not signing up for either option will be defaulted into bank pay cards. - 219.
+Employees not signing up for either option will be defaulted into bank pay cards. - 272.
 Every employee shall possess the right to do the following with any frequency and without incurring any cost to the employee: - a.
 Change the account into which direct deposit is made; - b.
 Switch from the direct deposit option to the pay card option, or vice versa; - c.
-Obtain a new pay card the first time the employee's pay card is lost, stolen or misplaced. - 220.
+Obtain a new pay card the first time the employee's pay card is lost, stolen or misplaced. - 273.
 The SFMTA assures that the pay card shall be FDIC insured.
-The SFMTA further assures that in the event of an alleged overpayment by the SFMTA to the employees, the SFMTA shall not unilaterally reverse a payment to the direct deposit account or pay card. - 221.
-The City will work with the vendor to evaluate options to provide no-cost ATMs available at large worksites and remote worksites.

-222. The parties mutually agree that employees may print out pay advices during work hours.
+The SFMTA further assures that in the event of an alleged overpayment by the SFMTA to the employees, the SFMTA shall not unilaterally reverse a payment to the direct deposit account or pay card. - 274.
+The City will work with the vendor to evaluate options to provide no-cost ATMs available at large worksites and remote worksites. - 275.
+The parties mutually agree that employees may print out pay advices during work hours.

-III.BB.
+III.EE.
 Eye Examination

-223. All employees, who are health service system members, shall be eligible for one (1) annual eye examination and prescribed eyewear for computer use.
+276. All employees, who are health service system members, shall be eligible for one (1) annual eye examination and prescribed eyewear for computer use.

-III.CC.
+III.FF.
 Jury Duty

-224. An employee shall be provided leave with pay on a work day when the employee serves jury duty, provided the employee gives prior notice of the jury duty to the supervisor.

-Employees assigned to jury duty whose regular work assignments are swing, graveyard, or weekend shifts shall not be required to work those shifts when serving jury duty, provided the employee gives prior notice of the jury duty to the supervisor.

-To receive leave with pay for jury duty, employees must (1) provide written proof of jury service from the court to verify actual appearance for each day of jury duty, and (2) decline any payment from the court for jury duty.
+- 277. An employee shall be provided leave with pay on a work day when the employee serves jury duty, provided the employee gives prior notice of the jury duty to the supervisor. - 278.
+Employees assigned to jury duty whose regular work assignments are swing, graveyard, or weekend shifts shall not be required to work those shifts when serving jury duty, provided the employee gives prior notice of the jury duty to the supervisor. - 279.
+To receive leave with pay for jury duty, employees must (1) provide written proof of jury service from the court to verify actual appearance for each day of jury duty, and (2) decline any payment from the court for jury duty. - 280.
 If an employee is required to call-in during the work day for possible midday jury duty, the employee shall coordinate in advance with the employee's supervisor about whether and when to report to work.